Khlong Lat Mayom Floating Market Overview

 - a visit to a traditional Thai house

 The traditional Thai house is a rare find in Bangkok nowadays and is becoming even rarer due to mass property development.
 I recommend this as the more unique option.

 The route to the traditional house will take you through small communities along the canals.
 Seeing this side of Bangkok’s culture is an unforgettable experience, and is a must do for an authentic experience.

 A longtail boat ride departing the Khlong Lat Mayom Floating Market costs 60THB for Thais and 100THB for foreigners.
 Don’t question the price difference or try negotiating, it won’t work.

 Where is the Khlong Lat Mayom Floating Market located?

 The Khlong Lat Mayom Floating Market is located in Taling Chan in the north-west of Bangkok.
 This sleepy district is hidden between a network of highways yet is seemingly invisible from the outside world.

 How to Get to Khlong Lat Mayom Floating Market?

-- BTS & Taxi – take the BTS Skytrain to Bang Wa at the end of the Silom line, this a takes about 20 minutes from Siam station.
-From Bang Wa, it is another 15-minute taxi ride to the floating market which generally costs 100THB each way.
-All-in-all this option will cost about 300THB each.
-Not bad for a Bangkok day trip!
+- BTS + Taxi – take the BTS Skytrain to Bang Wa on the Silom line, about 20 minutes from Siam BTS Station.
+Then take a 15-minute taxi ride from Bang Wa to the floating market for about 100THB (each way).
+This method costs about 300THB in total.

 - A taxi direct – depending on where you are coming from a taxi directly can be a cheaper and faster option.
-If staying around the Khao Sarn Road area this will be the preferred option costing about 200THB each way in total.
+If staying around the Khao Sarn Road area this coast about 200THB each way.
+This method costs about 400 THB in total.